0xPabloxx/0xPabloxx/README.md

 ### 🌟 About Me
 * 🔭 I’m currently working as a multi-agent development intern at an AI startup.
 * 📬 Contact me via augustuschen00@gmail.com
+* 🎯 All in AI Agent.
-* 🛠️  实习期间承担的工作 | What I’m Working On
+* 🛠️ What I’m Working On

 | 中文 | English |
 | --- | --- |